 The second stage is developed independently by the student, through the reading of a list of selected books and articles.
 After completing the courses and reading the works on the list, you’ll demonstrate that you have fulfilled the goals and desired outcomes of the program through written and oral exams.

-After completing the two written exams, the students take one final oral exam; the questions during the exam relate to the courses that the student has taken.
+After completing the written exams, the students take one final oral exam; the questions during the exam relate to the courses that the student has taken.

-Complete the application for the degree and send it to the master's candidacy advisor on the St. Louis campus.
+The final steps for degree completion are to complete the application for the degree and send it to the master's candidacy advisor on the St. Louis campus.
 Review and sign the degree audit and send it to the program coordinator in Madrid.
 You will be responsible for following these procedures, and for checking your SLU email account in order to be informed and to respond by the deadline dates.

 Our Spanish faculty hold doctoral degrees from leading Spanish, American and European universities, offering the program a wealth of knowledge and research across a diverse range of literary movements in Spain and Latin America, as well as in applied linguistics.

-Earn a M.A.
-During the Summer
+Earn an M.A. during the summer

 We offer the option of earning the M.A. in Spanish during the summer only.
 A popular option for language teachers, students can enroll in graduate classes that run from late June to the end of July and complete the full degree over four or five summers.
 This allows teachers to focus on their job during the school year and spend the summers getting back in touch with the passion that started them off on their teaching career.